Toby Tarrant: Personal life

-Tarrant is a fan of Reading and Liverpool, and plays cricket for Surrey side Stoke D'Abernon.

-He has been dating Pippa Taylor, the executive producer of The Chris Moyles Show, since July 2017.
-In 2018, Tarrant and Taylor moved in together and in order to help furnish the property, Moyles gave the listeners the John Lewis gift list address.
-By the end of the show, all of the items had been purchased.
-Pippa announced their engagement on The Chris Moyles Show on 20 July 2020.
-They married on the 16th of September 2022.
+Tarrant has been married to Pippa Taylor, the former executive producer of The Chris Moyles Show.
+Taylor announced the pair's engagement on The Chris Moyles Show on 20 July 2020.
+They married on 16 September 2022.

-Tarrant ran the London Marathon for the charity "Make Some Noise" in 2018, achieving a time of 04:35:27 and placed 12,279th.
+Tarrant ran the London Marathon for the charity "Make Some Noise" in 2018, achieving a time of 04:20:27.
 He raised over £31,000 for his efforts.
 One of the main reasons for the high total was due to his agreement with Moyles that he would cycle around Leicester Square naked if he raised over £30,000.
+In 2024, he rode a unicorn pedalo, again for Global's Make Some Noise, this time raising over £250,000.